Tom Eaves: Gillingham

 Following his release from Yeovil, on 22 June 2017, Eaves signed for League One club Gillingham on a two-year deal.
 He made his debut for the club on the first day of the 2017–18 season in a 0–0 draw away to Doncaster Rovers.
 His first goals for the club came on 26 August 2017 when he scored a second half hat-trick in a 3–3 draw against Southend United.
 Eaves would end the 2017–18 season as the club's top goalscorer with 18 goals in all competitions.

 Eaves repeated the feat in the following season, with a tally of 22 goals in all competitions.
 He received the club's Players' Player of the Year award and the Goal of the Season award for his effort away at Portsmouth in October 2018.
 The same goal was later voted by Gillingham fans as their 'goal of the decade'.

 Hull City

 Eaves was offered a new contract by Gillingham at the end of the 2018–19 season, but refused it and decided to leave upon the expiration of his contract, thus becoming a free agent.
 On 10 July 2019, he signed for Championship club Hull City on a free transfer, signing a three-year contract.
 Eaves made his first appearance for the club in the first match of the 2019–20 season in the 2–1 away defeat to Swansea City, when he came off the bench to replace Nouha Dicko.
 He scored his first goal for the club on 1 October 2019, the only goal, in the home match against Sheffield Wednesday, after coming on as a substitute for Josh Magennis.
 Eaves was released at the end of the 2021–22 season.

 Rotherham United (second spell)

 Following his departure from Hull, Eaves rejoined former club Rotherham.

+Northampton Town

+On 12 July 2024, Eaves joined League One side Northampton Town on an initial two-year deal.